Rail transport: Electric power introduced

 In 1894, Hungarian engineer Kálmán Kandó developed a new type 3-phase asynchronous electric drive motors and generators for electric locomotives.
 Kandó's early 1894 designs were first applied in a short three-phase AC tramway in Évian-les-Bains (France), which was constructed between 1896 and 1898.

 In 1896, Oerlikon installed the first commercial example of the system on the Lugano Tramway.
 Each 30-tonne locomotive had two 110 kW motors run by three-phase 750 V 40 Hz fed from double overhead lines.
-Three-phase motors run at constant speed and provide regenerative braking, and are well suited to steeply graded routes, and the first main-line three-phase locomotives were supplied by Brown (by then in partnership with Walter Boveri) in 1899 on the 40 km Burgdorf–Thun line, Switzerland.
+Three-phase motors run at a constant speed and provide regenerative braking, and are well suited to steeply graded routes, and the first main-line three-phase locomotives were supplied by Brown (by then in partnership with Walter Boveri) in 1899 on the 40 km Burgdorf–Thun line, Switzerland.

 Italian railways were the first in the world to introduce electric traction for the entire length of a main line rather than a short section.
 The 106 km Valtellina line was opened on 4 September 1902, designed by Kandó and a team from the Ganz works.
 The electrical system was three-phase at 3 kV 15 Hz.
-In 1918, Kandó invented and developed the rotary phase converter, enabling electric locomotives to use three-phase motors whilst supplied via a single overhead wire, carrying the simple industrial frequency (50 Hz) single phase AC of the high voltage national networks.
+In 1918, Kandó invented and developed the rotary phase converter, enabling electric locomotives to use three-phase motors whilst supplied via a single overhead wire, carrying the simple industrial frequency (50 Hz) single phase AC of the high-voltage national networks.

 An important contribution to the wider adoption of AC traction came from SNCF of France after World War II.
 The company conducted trials at AC 50 Hz, and established it as a standard.
 Following SNCF's successful trials, 50 Hz, now also called industrial frequency was adopted as standard for main-lines across the world.

 Diesel power introduced

-Earliest recorded examples of an internal combustion engine for railway use included a prototype designed by William Dent Priestman, which was examined by Sir William Thomson in 1888 who described it as a "[Priestman oil engine] mounted upon a truck which is worked on a temporary line of rails to show the adaptation of a petroleum engine for locomotive purposes.".
+Earliest recorded examples of an internal combustion engine for railway use included a prototype designed by William Dent Priestman.
+Sir William Thomson examined it in 1888 and described it as a "Priestman oil engine mounted upon a truck which is worked on a temporary line of rails to show the adaptation of a petroleum engine for locomotive purposes."
 In 1894, a 20 hp two axle machine built by Priestman Brothers was used on the Hull Docks.